Tutorial of pydefect

 13. Plot defect formation energies

-Firstly, we use the defect_energy_infos (= dei) sub-command,
+First, use the defect_energy_infos (= dei) sub-command:

 pydefect dei -d *_*/ -pcr perfect/calc_results.json -u ../unitcell/unitcell.yaml -s ../cpd/standard_energies.yaml